 General federal law matters

-The Federal Circuit and Family Court of Australia (the Court) deals with a wide range of matters, sharing jurisdiction with the Federal Court of Australia and, in some cases, state courts.
+The Federal Circuit and Family Court of Australia (Division 2) (the Court) deals with a wide range of matters, sharing jurisdiction with the Federal Court of Australia and, in some cases, state courts.
 The Court’s rules and procedures are simpler and less formal, and aim to reduce the cost and number of court appearances for clients.

-The Court can hear and decide matters relating to administrative, admiralty, bankruptcy, copyright, migration, privacy, consumer, unlawful discrimination and workplace relations law and any proceedings transferred from the Federal Court of Australia.
+The Court can hear and decide matters relating to administrative, admiralty, bankruptcy, copyright, migration, privacy, consumer, unlawful discrimination and fair work / workplace relations law and any proceedings transferred from the Federal Court of Australia.
 Where the Court is given jurisdiction in relation to a matter, it also has jurisdiction to determine associated or inseverable claims which would otherwise not be within jurisdiction.

 Administrative law